Early Symptoms Of A Biological Attack You Can't Afford To Ignore, Experts Say

 Special Considerations

 Some biological agents affect specific systems.
-Consider this: respiratory agents cause breathing difficulties, while gastrointestinal agents lead to stomach symptoms.
+In real terms, respiratory agents cause breathing difficulties, while gastrointestinal agents lead to stomach symptoms.
 Neurological agents might cause confusion or paralysis.
-Knowing the exposure route helps predict likely symptoms That's the whole idea..
+Knowing the exposure route helps predict likely symptoms And that's really what it comes down to..

 Common Mistakes: What Most People Get Wrong